ClickCease

 What Is Multifamily Due Diligence?

 Multifamily due diligence refers to the formal investigative period between contract signing and property closing.
-Acquisitions teams use the window to verify the actual income and expenses against seller disclosures.
+Property acquisition teams use the due diligence window to verify the financial, physical, legal, and tenant health of a property.
 The process results in a final go or no-go decision or provides a basis for price adjustments.
-Inspections are merely a single component of the broader evaluation of property records.
-Every finding helps the investor understand the risks of the asset.
-Success depends on the accuracy of the data collected during the investigation.

 The Four Categories of Multifamily Due Diligence

 Investors organize the review into four distinct categories covering financial, physical, legal, and tenant aspects.
 Financial reviews confirm that the stated income matches the actual bank deposits and tax filings.
 Physical inspections look for structural defects that require immediate capital expenditures.
 Legal reviews identify title encumbrances and regulatory violations that restrict property usage.
 Tenant audits ensure the current residents have valid leases and paid security deposits.
-Skipping a single category exposes the buyer to significant risk and potential financial loss.
+Skipping any of these categories can expose the buyer to significant risk and potential financial loss.

 Multifamily Due Diligence Checklist